17 Ways to Get More Views on YouTube In 2022

-But when you use BOGY thumbnails, your videos stands out and grabs attention.
+But when you use BOGY thumbnails, your videos stand out and grab attention.

-For example, I use green as the main color in my thumbnails:
+For example, I use a lot of green (along with other non-YouTube colors) in my thumbnails:

-This is partly for branding reasons (green is the main color on my blog and YouTube channel).
+This is partly for branding reasons (green is the main color for my blog and YouTube channel).

-But it’s also to stand out on the YouTube platform:
+But it’s also to help my videos stand out on the YouTube platform:

 How about another example?

-The Bright Side Channel (which has 19 million subscribers) uses yellow, orange, blue and purple in most of their thumbnails:
+5-Minute Crafts (which has over 74 million subscribers) uses lots of blue and yellow in most of their thumbnails: